aws-samples/amazon-sagemaker-stock-prediction-archived/README.md

     mv amazon-sagemaker-stock-prediction/images SageMaker/fsv309-workshop/images/
     rm -rf amazon-sagemaker-stock-prediction
     sudo chmod -R ugo+w SageMaker/fsv309-workshop/
-    sudo yum install -y docker
+    pip install --upgrade pip
+    pip install hdbscan
     ```

-Also create a  startup script as follows, and configure it to run on `Start Notebook`.

-    ```
-    #!/bin/bash
-    set -e
-    sudo service docker start
-    ```

 </p></details>

 ### 1.2.
 Notebook instance
 1. Use the lifecycle configuration to create a Notebook instance in a region of your choice.
-1. Choose a moderatly sized memory optimized instance class, such as `ml.m4.xlarge`.
+1. Choose an instance class of smallest size, such as `ml.t2.medium`.
+Since you'll not use Notebook instance to execute training and prediction code, this will be sufficient.
 1. If you do not have an IAM role created prior with all the necessary permissions needed for SageMaker to operate, create a new role on the fly.
+1. The IAM role you choose to use with the Notebook needs to be authorized to create ECR repository and upload an container image to the repository.
+To facilitate these permissions, open the role in IAM console, and add the following permissions:
+  - ecr:CreateRepository
+  - ecr:InitiateLayerUpload
+  - ecr:UploadLayerPart
+  - ecr:CompleteLayerUpload
+  - ecr:PutImage
 1. Optionally you can choose to place your instance within a VPC and encrypt all data to be used within notebook to be encrypted.
 For the purpose of the workshop you can proceed without these mechanisms.

 ### 1.3.
 Athena table
 Athena allows you to query data directly from S3 buckets, using standard SQL compatible queries.
 Use the following DDLs to create external table in Athena, and a view containing the fields of interest.
-This allow you to run queries directly on stock market data as stored in S3 buckets maintained by Deutsche Börse.
+Using this view, you can then run queries directly on stock market data as stored in S3 buckets maintained by Deutsche Börse.

 Use the DDL provided below to create an Athena table, which currently wouldn't display any data, but you'll be able to run queries and generate QuickSight dashboard against this table once the following data preparation stage is completed.